rajasoun/study-notes/machine-learning.md

    with respect to class of tasks like switching on/ off the phone, browse the Internet, listen to music, ordering food etc. and performance measure  faster,
 if our performance at tasks improves with experience measured by fastness

-“A computer program is said to learn
-   from experience E
-   with respect to some class of tasks T
-   and performance measure P,
-if its performance at tasks in T, as measured by P, improves with experience E.”
- — Tom Michel.

 Example-1:
 Suppose your email program watches which emails you do or do not mark as spam, and based on that learns how to filter spam better.
 What is the task T in this setting?